Assem-ElQersh/Predicting-Hazardous-Nearest-Earth-Objects-NEOs-/README.md

 3. **Handling Class Imbalance**:
    - The dataset is highly imbalanced, with far fewer hazardous objects compared to non-hazardous ones.
-   - We apply **SMOTE (Synthetic Minority Over-sampling Technique)** to balance the classes for improved model performance.
+   - I applied **SMOTE (Synthetic Minority Over-sampling Technique)** to balance the classes for improved model performance.

 4. **Feature Selection**:
    - Features such as `absolute_magnitude`, `estimated_diameter_min`, `estimated_diameter_max`, `relative_velocity`, and `miss_distance` are selected for model training.
    - Columns like `neo_id`, `name`, and `orbiting_body` are dropped as they do not provide predictive value.

 5. **Model Training**:
-   - We build two machine learning models:
+   - I built two machine learning models:
      - **RandomForestClassifier**
      - **XGBoostClassifier**
    - Both models are trained and evaluated on a balanced dataset.